 Provide specialist comments on ecology and Biodiversity Net Gain , including monitoring, through the planning application consultation process within specified timeframes.

-Provide ecological advice to internal and external clients especially ecological consultants and developers, often to challenging deadlines.
+Provide ecological advice to internal and external customers especially ecological consultants and developers, often to challenging deadlines.

-Undertake and assist in a range of tasks carried out by the team, including inputting data and helping produce reports for internal and external clients and to assist in the planning process.
+Undertake and assist in a range of tasks carried out by the team, including inputting data and helping produce reports for internal clients and to assist in the planning process.

 Help identify opportunities to promote the work of the team across the Council, to other local authorities and to the communities of Dorset.